 Contact the Employment Law Attorneys at Cutter Law PC Today

-Using years of experience, the California employment law attorneys of Cutter Law P.C. can help when you experience wrongful termination in California.
-We offer a free consultation for every client to talk about your legal options for wrongful termination.
+Using years of experience, the California employment law attorneys here at Cutter Law can help if you think you were wrongfully terminated.
+We offer a free consultation for every client to talk about their legal options for wrongful termination.

 We have a proven track record in successful qui tam lawsuits and wrongful termination cases, and our case results speak for themselves.
 We’ve won important victories in claims against State Farm, Johnson & Johnson, Facebook, and Medtronic, and we’ve also secured settlements in the millions of dollars in our qui tam cases.